 Although not an "official railfan park", the train station parking lot in Berea fills up fast with train watchers.
 This is one of the busiest areas for passing freight trains in the country, with easily over 110 trains during a 24-hour period.
 CSX / NS / WE / and overnight Amtrak's are the hosts.
 You never know what will pass through here!

 Cresson Railroad Observation Platform - Located in downtown Cresson, across from the NS Helper Locomotive Service Facility.

 Horseshoe Curve - A Must See to not only rail buff, but all people!
 This is the original railfan park.
 An admission fee, and scheduled hours restrict the freedom as other railfan parks have, but this park has been turned into a first class tourist attraction complete with an incline plane designed to take you from the visitor's center to the train tracks.
 Visit their web site for more info: Railroad City - Horseshoe Curve

 Tunnel Park - A train watching park built by the western portals of Gallitzin.
 The Tunnel Inn, a "railfan motel" is also located here.
-Note: Some trains on the mainline maybe missed at this location, due to some trains are being routed through the "shorter" Portage Tunnel down the street.Visit our page for details on Gallitzin.
+Note: Some trains on the mainline maybe missed at this location, due to some trains are being routed through the "shorter" Portage Tunnel down the street.page for details on Gallitzin.